 The phrase “instead of thousand words” invented American newspaper editor Arthur Brisbane in 1911.
-It is a simple combination of words that is suitable to many aspects of our lives – but especially to historical photographs.
+It is a simple combination of words that is suitable to many aspects of our lives – but especially to the iconic black and white photos.
 Sometimes a simple picture can tell a lot more about the past than long articles and chronicles.
-I am presenting you the very best historic black and white photos of all time
+I am presenting you with the best historic black and white photos of all time

 A woman with a baby carriage, equipped against gas attacks.
 England, 1938.